Category Archives: f) Apologetics, & Interpretations

 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong.
 2nd Corinthians 12:9-10

-When our circumstances are favorable and we succeed in life’s pursuits, we often depend less on God.
-But when we feel weak and overwhelmed by life’s challenges or misfortune, we become humbled and more open to the will of God.
+When our circumstances are favorable, and we achieve success in life’s pursuits, we often rely less on God.
+But when we feel weak and overwhelmed by life’s challenges or hardships, we become humbled and more receptive to God’s will.
 We turn to him for strength, wisdom, and endurance.
-Through his strength, we build righteous character amid adversity.
+Through his strength, we develop righteous character amid adversity.
 We are grateful for the humbling experiences, his grace that helps us endure trials, and his strength when we are weak.

 We Give to Prosper